Land of the Blind: Plot

-Hollander plays Maximilian II (often called Junior), the ignorant, vindictive and petulant ruler of a troubled (but unnamed) country.
+Maximilian II (often called Junior) is the ignorant, vindictive and petulant ruler of a troubled (but unnamed) country.
 Maximilian has two main interests: enjoying himself and running his country's movie industry.
-The output of the nation's film studios under Maximilian is limited to terrible action-adventure schlock with names like Out For Vengeance 4.
+The output of the nation's film studios is limited to terrible action-adventure schlock with names like Out For Vengeance 4.
 While it is heavily implied that Junior is a childish sadist, it is conceded that his excesses are only bolstered by the encouragement of his beautiful, yet cruel, wife Josephine (Boyle) and the violence dealt by anti-government terrorists.

-Ralph Fiennes plays Joe, a prison warder working at the prison where John Thorne is held at the beginning of the movie.
-During this early period, Thorne is a wreck, squatting in a shabby cell, enduring frequent beatings from the other guards and writing revolutionary slogans on the walls with his own feces.
+Joe is a warder working at the prison where John Thorne is held at the beginning of the movie.
+During this period, Thorne squats in a shabby cell, endures frequent beatings from the other guards and writes revolutionary slogans on the walls with his own faeces.
 Joe comes to learn from Thorne and respect him for his bearing and intellect, if not his message.
 Maximilian, trying to quash spiraling dissent, takes the risk of letting Thorne out of jail, hoping to have him thus become not a great folk hero but another greedy, dishonest politician.
 Joe, too, is soon promoted to one of the guards at Maximilian's palace and a position in the country's elite military unit.
-After seeing Junior's madness first hand, it is he who betrays his master by letting Thorne and his followers into the palace's inner chambers while he and Josephine are engaged in a revolting sex game.
-Thorne shoots the pair, and becomes a ruler governing a country as absolutely totalitarian, if not more so, than the deceased Maximilian.
+After seeing Junior's madness firsthand, he lets Thorne and his followers into the palace's inner chambers while Junior and Josephine are engaged in a revolting sex game.
+Thorne shoots the pair and becomes a ruler governing a country as absolutely totalitarian, arguably worse than the deceased Maximilian.
 Thorne also encourages separating children from their parents, imposes veganism, bans action movies and eliminates imported medicine all while sending the country's professional classes to grim re-education camps.
 Frightened females cower underneath burqa-like garments.

 For his assistance in assassinating the dictator, Joe is hailed as a hero by Thorne.
 Nevertheless, as Joe realizes that his one-time friend is just as bad as, if not worse than, his predecessor, he refuses to ally with the new regime.
 For this, Thorne sends Joe to a re-education camp.